MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 Welcome to the in-depth reference for everything integration service related.

 ## Integration services and what they do
 Integration services (often called integration components) are services that allow the virtual machine to communicate with the Hyper-V host.
-Some of the tasks integration services provide include:
-* Time synchronization
-* Operating system shutdown
-* Data exchange (KVP)
-* Backup (Volume Shadow Copy)
-* Heartbeat
-* Guest Services
-  * Guest File Copy
-  * PowerShell Direct

-Many of these services are conviniences (such as guest services) while others can be quite important to the guest operating system's ability to fucntion correctly (time synchronization) -- the list above is loosely organized by importance on a fresh Hyper-V installation.
+Many of these services are conviniences (such as guest services) while others can be quite important to the guest operating system's ability to fucntion correctly (time synchronization).

 This article aims to demystify the finer points of managing integration services on any supported Hyper-V environment.